Mini red velvet cupcakes made from scratch, baked in a small batch and topped with a light whipped cream cheese frosting.

 Instructions

-Making cupcakes
+Making the mini red velvet cupcakes

 Cream cheese frosting